Bryce Boettcher: Baseball career

 Boettcher had a breakout season in 2024 where he batted .276 with 12 home runs, 35 RBI, and 15 stolen bases, earning a collegiate Gold Glove.
 After the season, he was drafted by the Houston Astros in the 13th round of the 2024 MLB draft.

+Professional football career

+Boettcher was selected by the Indianapolis Colts in the fourth round with the 135th overall pick in the 2026 NFL draft.